gianmarco594/Covid19-regione-Campania/README.md

 "Coronanirus regione Campania" is a web application project made from Basi di dati 2 students as course project for Università of Salerno (2020).

 Project group (v1.0):
-- Gianmarco Beato (Frontend and backend);
+- Gianmarco Beato (Frontend:95%, middleware:40%, backend: 25%);
-- Golino Alfondo (Middleware and backend); https://github.com/AlfonsoGolino
+- Golino Alfondo (Frontend:5%, middleware:60%, backend: 75%); https://github.com/AlfonsoGolino

 The purpose of "Coronanirus regione Campania" is to create a dashboard seen by users, to allow everyone in the world, to get all updates regarding Campania region situation in covid19 epidemic.